ahmed-bhd/ahmed-bhd/README.md

 ### Hey!
 I'm Ahmed Baahmed

-**Building at the intersection of Mathematics, Statistics, Operations Research, Optimization, Quantitative Finance, Artificial Intelligence, and Software Engineering (C++, Python).**
+**Building at the intersection of Mathematics, Statistics, Operations Research, Optimization, Quantitative Finance, Artificial Intelligence, and Analytics Engineering.**

 ---
 I formulate real-world logistics, supply chain, and resource allocation problems into optimization frameworks.
 My work sits at the intersection of Mathematics, Operations Research, AI, and Code — solving problems with MILP/LP, constraint programming, and heuristic methods.